sambuddha-roy/deep-learning-notes/nlp/learning-to-skim.md

 #### Take-aways & questions
 - jumping over text can make some classification tasks faster.
-- non-differentiability ()because of discrete choices/ actions) can be circumvented by learning distributions instead.
+- non-differentiability (because of discrete choices/ actions) can be circumvented by learning distributions instead.
+- technical detail: the paper keeps the max-length of any one jump as a parameter, while the other two are actually hyperparameters. what happens if we read a variable number of tokens before the next jump (instead of keeping a variable jump, fixed number of tokens)?